brson/hackmd-collab/compile-time-2.md

 This one is easy to overlook but has potentially significant impact on the hack-test cycle.
-One of the things that people love most about Rust &mdash; that it produces a single static binary that is trivial to deploy, also requires the Rust compiler to do a great deal of working linking that binary together.
+One of the things that people love most about Rust &mdash; that it produces a single static binary that is trivial to deploy, also requires the Rust compiler to do a great deal of work linking that binary together.

 Every time you build an executable `rustc` needs to run the linker.
 That includes every time you rebuild to run a test.
 In the same experiment I did to